purescript/documentation/The-Partial-type-class.md

 Previously, partial functions have been indicated by putting the word "unsafe" at the start of their names, or by putting them in an "Unsafe" module.
-For instance, there was previously an `unsafeIndex` function in `Data.Array.Unsafe, and `fromJust` used to be in `Data.Maybe.Unsafe`.
-However, this is not ideal, because there was no information in the type about what this function does, and therefore little to stop you from using it in an inappropriate manner by accident.
+For instance, there was previously an `unsafeIndex` function in `Data.Array.Unsafe`, and `fromJust` used to be in `Data.Maybe.Unsafe`.
+However, this is not ideal, because the fact that these functions are partial, and therefore unsafe if used carelessly, does not appear in the type.
+Consequently, there is little to stop you from using it in an inappropriate manner by accident.

 The Partial type class allows us to put this information back into the types,